theory/pgenv/README.md

 removed version.

-The `nuke` subcommand behaves as `delete`, but allows for deletion of the default configuration file even if it is not explicitly specified as argument.
-In other words, the two following commands are the same

-    $ pgenv config delete default
-    $ pgenv config nuke

 Please note that since commit [5839e721](https://github.com/theory/pgenv/commit/5839e721d43c9eae8b4a0d61ba78996c220a4da0) the file name of the default configuration file has changed.
 In the case you want to convert your default configuration file, please issue a rename like the following